griffda/PROCESS-/documentation/proc-pages/getting-started.md

 The results are output to the following output files:

-- `OUT.DAT`
 - `MFILE.DAT`
 - `OPT.DAT`
+- `OUT.DAT`
 - `PLOT.DAT`

-Optionally, one can run the `utilities/run_process.py` script in conjunction with a config file to randomly vary the starting point of the input parameter set until a feasilble solution is found.
-To look a the utility documentation compile the utilities document as described [here](getting-started.md).
+Optionally, one can run the `utilities/run_process.py` script in conjunction with a config file to randomly vary the starting point of the input parameter set until a feasible solution is found.
+To look a the utility documentation compile the utilities document as described [here](io/utilities-guide.md).

 # Troubleshooting